Skip to content

 Term Meaning

-Pass 1 Facts section extraction within a step
+Pass 1 Facts section extraction within Steps 1-2

-Pass 2 Discussion section extraction within a step
+Pass 2 Discussion section extraction within Steps 1-2

 See Pipeline Terminology for complete definitions.